 3 Repealed by the Children and Community Services Act 2004.

-4 On the date as at which this compilation was prepared, the School Education Act 1999 s.
+4 On the date as at which this reprint was prepared, the School Education Act 1999 s.
 182(3) and 208 had not come into operation.
 They read as follows:

-“

 182. Minister may allocate moneys

-………………..

 (3) In the case of moneys appropriated for distribution according to the number of students at a school, account may only be taken of students who are in their pre-compulsory, compulsory or post-compulsory education periods and are —

 (a) entitled to reside permanently in Australia; or